ac1214/pathfinding-maze-game/README.md

 ## Run this project
-Maven can be used to run this program.
+Maven can be used to run this program through the command line with the following command.

+    mvn clean javafx:run

+Alternatively this project can be imported into IntelliJ to  build and run.

 ## Credits
 **Image Credits**